Founder + CEO

 In addition to her leadership of williamsworks, Whitney serves as co-founder and Vice Chair of the Board for Eastern Congo Initiative, the first U.S.-based advocacy and grant making organization focused solely on working with and for the people of eastern Congo.
 In this role Whitney oversees millions of dollars in grants to local Congolese organizations, as well as a broad U.S. and international advocacy agenda to drive the policies needed for lasting change in the Democratic Republic of the Congo.

 Whitney also served on the Board of Trustees for the Glacier National Park Fund, and on the Boards of Directors for City Year/Seattle and New Futures.
-She is a member of the Council on Foreign Relations.
+She is a longtime TEDster, a member of the Council on Foreign Relations and serves on the Board of Directors for Montana Conservation Voters.